 According to Wikipedia, tourism in Norway contributed to 4.2% of the gross domestic product as reported in 2016.
-Every one in fifteen people throughout the country work in the tourism industry.
+Every fifteen people throughout the nation work in the tourism industry.
 Tourism is seasonal in Norway, with more than half of the total tourists visiting between the months of May and August.

 Educational system and Living Standard

 This country's excellent economy has resulted in a high living standard for the Norwegian population with a corresponding superb educational system.

 Prior to the COV19 Pandemic, the average income of young people just out of college was about $56,000 per year.
 That fact may have changed, We do not have the latest data on that subject.

 The positive economic picture of Norway is reflected in the daily lives of the people.

 Norwegians love the out-of-doors, which means you will find them on mountain tops, out for walks, out fishing, boating, skiing, and enjoying fresh air and sunshine.

 There is no lack of hospitals, medical clinics, schools, universities, sports clubs, shopping malls, supermarkets, boutiques, quaint shops, restaurants, tourist attractions, parks, churches, theaters, or rec centers.

 Many Norwegian housewives enjoy unusual conveniences in their homes, such as walk-in refrigerators, in addition to their regular refrigerators in their kitchens, as well as all the other modern conveniences.
 Heated floors in homes are common.

 Some properties have heated sidewalks and driveways – and of course, that's very nice, since Norway, as I am sure you know, usually has plenty of snow in the winter.